Stumblinbear/agui/README.md

 ## Creating new widgets

-Currently, widgets are created using a `Widget` derive macro, and by implementing the `WidgetImpl` trait.
+Currently, widgets are created using a `Widget` derive macro, and by implementing the `WidgetBuilder` trait.

 ```rust
 #[derive(Default, Widget)]